LiamMorrow/OrgnalR/README.md

 And that's it!
 Your SignalR server will now use the OrgnalR backplane to send messages, and maintain groups / users.

+# Examples

+Examples can be found in the example directory https://github.com/LiamMorrow/OrgnalR/tree/master/example The current example is a chat room which uses grains to store the messages, and OrgnalR as a SignalR backplane.
+React frontend.

 # Contributing

 Contributions are welcome!
 Simply fork the repository, and submit a PR.
 If you have an issue, feel free to submit an issue :)